- Home

 Teaching Philosophy

 Dr. Sunita believes that strong conceptual foundations empower students to innovate.
 Her teaching approach connects core theoretical principles with real research problems, encouraging students to understand not only what works but why it works.
-She promotes analytical thinking, problem-solving, and hands-on learning through simulations, case-based discussions, and application-driven teaching methods.
+She promotes analytical thinking, problem-solving, and hands-on learning through simulations and case-based discussions.

 Courses Taught